10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 10. Don’t Tell Strangers You Are Traveling Alone

 This is the cardinal rule for solo female travel.
-It is much safer if people think you are in a group or traveling with a partner.
-So unless you trust the person, don’t let strangers know you are traveling solo.
+It is much safer if people think you are in a group or travelling with a partner.
+So unless you trust the person, don’t let strangers know you are travelling solo.
 Remember, they are also reading this blog and might not believe you!

 11. Bonus – Dont Go To Certain Places